Velo Tutorial: Payment Provider Service Plugin

 This function is called when a site visitor clicks the Place Order button on your site's Checkout page.
 Use it to send a request to a payment provider to create a new transaction.
 The function accepts the following parameters:

 options: An object containing information about your site, the site visitor's order, and redirect URLs for payment processing.
-For more details, see the SPI Reference.
+For more details, see the service plugin reference.

 Example options object: